Berkshire Hathaway's Charlie Munger gives $40 million in stock to California museum

 Munger gave 77 Class A Berkshire Hathaway shares to the Henry E. Huntington Library and Art Museum in San Marino, California, according to a filing with the Securities and Exchange Commission.
 At Thursday's closing price of $523,545.06 a share, that made the gift worth more than $40.3 million.

 A decade ago, he gave the Huntington museum nearly $33 million worth of Berkshire stock to help pay for a new education and visitors center.
-It wasn't immediately clear what the latest gift will be used for.
-A museum spokeswoman didn't immediately respond to a message Thursday afternoon.
+Huntington spokeswoman Susan Turner-Lowe said this latest donation will be used to build more than 30 residences for visiting scholars to use while they spend time at the museum doing research.

+Turner-Lowe said scholars often spend a school year studying at the Huntington and the expensive rental market in Los Angeles has made that difficult to afford.
+She said this is “a long-time dream that is in the process of being fulfilled in a major way.”

 Once a billionaire, Munger's fortune never rivaled his best friend Buffett's.
 But Munger lost his billionaire status long ago as he steadily gave away his fortune, and roughly $1 billion of his stock went into a charitable trust in 2010 after his wife died.